ncss-tech/ncss-tech.github.io/misc/accuracy/pixel-size.md

 In short, this kind of work should help us setup standards that are based on our data and our institutional knowledge... which I think is important.

+## Misc.

+The "most-likely" concept is related to the fact that most all classification algorithms generate conditional probabilities for each possible "label" (map unit symbol, soil series, etc.).
+A selection must be made in order to assign a class label to a pixel.
+This is usually based on the class with the highest conditional probability.

 ## Links / References

    * http://spatial-analyst.net/wiki/index.php/Grid_size_calculator